Some links in this post may be affiliate links

 Kalanchoe beharensis can grow to a height of 3-5 feet.
 The olive-green, triangular-shaped leaves are about 4 inches long and 2-4 inches wide.
 The stems are slender and knotted.

+Yes.
 Kalanchoe beharensis like other Kalanchoe Plants contains Calcium glycosides which are toxic to animals as listed by ASPCA.
 Keep the Elephant's Ear Kalanchoe away from the reach of children, cats, dogs and other pets to prevent any mishaps.

 Would you like to add Kalanchoe Plants to your collection?
 You may obtain them online from Etsy (Link to Etsy).

 Use a pot that has a drainage hole and well-draining soil to avoid root-rot and eventual death of the plant.
 Avoid wetting the leaves as it can lead to rotting; water from the bottom instead.

-Being a tropical plant, cold water will cause it to go into shock leading to slowed growth; water with room temperature water.
+Being a tropical plant, consistently watering with cold water will cause it to go into shock, leading to slowed growth; use room temperature water.
+Only use chlorine-free water to prevent staining and browning of leaves.

 Regularly rotate the pot to ensure that the plant receives light on all sides for even growth and prevent leggy growth.